davidtchiu/davidtchiu.github.io/teaching/cs475/lab2/index.md

 - **Important**

-  - All of a `struct`'s fields (called *data members* in C) are `public`.
+  - A `struct`'s fields (called *data members* in C) are assumed `public`.
 There is no such thing as `private` or `protected` in C.
   - Like Java, data members are accessed using dot-notation (`var.field`).
-You'll see a very different notation once we start talking about pointers though.
+You'll see a very different notation once we start talking about pointers to structs though.
-  - Think of structs, then, as very primitive objects that only serve as a vessel for encapsulating multiple variables.
-    - There are *no* constructors, functions/methods that can be defined within a C `struct`.

 ##### Important Aside: Aliasing Type Names with `typedef`

-While it isn't possible in Java (and many other languages), C allows us to give different names to data types.
+C allows us to give different names to data types.
 For instance, I could create an type alias `employee_t` to stand for `unsigned short int`, and use `employee_t` everywhere in my code, to improve code understanding.
-This process is called `typedef`.
+We do this using the following syntax:

 ```c
 typedef <data type> <alias>;